 I just fill the sink with warm water and a mild detergent, submerge the cover, and leave it for no more than a few minutes.

 Any stains, I’ll rub gently with just my hands.
 You can use a stain remover if you think you need to but be careful.
-Follow the instructions, test it first.
+Follow the instructions, test them first.
 Then I’ll empty the sink, fill it with cold water and rinse.

 I avoid ringing/twisting the covers to remove excess water as you can damage/misshape them.
-I like to place them flat between a two towels and push down.
+I like to place them flat between two towels and push them down.
 Let the towels soak the excess moisture out.

 Another option if you own one is to clean the covers on the seat/foam pad with a cleaner such as the Vax spot or carpet cleaner.

-However, when it comes to the seat pads, I’ve had mine close to 4 years and they still look like new.
+However, when it comes to the seat pads, I’ve had mine for close to 4 years and they still look like new.
 They’re well protected.
 If you do find yours need a wash, then our How to clean outdoor furniture cushion covers article details our ‘full clean method’.

 Do not bleach

-If you’ve spilled something particularly nasty on your cushion covers like red wine, then the temptation can be to reach for the bleach.
+If you’ve spilt something particularly nasty on your cushion covers like red wine, then the temptation can be to reach for the bleach.
 However, the Do Not Bleach symbol is on our cushions for a reason.

 Even an oxygen/non-chlorine bleach which is seen as the ‘colour-safe’ option is a big no-no. That triangle with a cross through it means no bleach, So, yes, you guessed it, please don’t use bleach on our cushions.